vkumar1997/PseudoRandom-Number-Generator/README.md

       3. seed = seed ^ seed >> c
    The tweaking of a,b,c and the shilft operators is important to create maximum randomness with long periods.

-* In xorshift*, we also use a modulo to combine it with a non linear operation (max size of 64 bit unsigned).
+* In xorshift*, we also use a modulo operation (max size of 64 bit unsigned) to combine it with a non linear operation and avoid patterns.
 * This gives a random number which can further be used as a seed for next iteration

 ## Advantages